Cost of living, weather and lifestyle comparison.

 | Average Temperature | 14.64°C | 15.00°C |

-Between the two, London enjoys marginally better weather than Plymouth.
+London has a slight edge over Plymouth in terms of overall weather.
 London receives around 123 more hours of sunshine per year and it is also drier, with roughly 277 mm less rainfall annually.
-The gap is not huge, but for people who are sensitive to grey skies or damp days, it could tip the balance.
+The difference is modest, but over the course of a year it contributes to a marginally more pleasant climate.

 Want to know more about the weather and weather history?
 Then visit our sister site https://uk-historic-weather.co.uk